Caroleq/caroleq.github.io/_posts/2026-03-14-Compressor.md

 *Signal limitation*
 {: refdef}

 The goal of the circuit is to prevent excessive signal volume to be output by the compressor.
 The circuit takes VCA output amplified by the end opamp.
 If the magnitude of the signal exceeds 3 diode voltage drops, diodes D11, D10, D9 will conduct current which will limit the signal to 3 diode drops.
 When diodes D11, D10, D9 open, voltage at the base of Q1 transistor will rise.
 As a result the transistor will open and LED D5 will start to emit light.
 Diodes D6, D7, D8 and transistor Q2 operate similarly when magnitude of the signal drops 3 diode voltage drops below 0V.
+Resistor R15 prevents too big current from flowing through diodes.
 When the limit system is on, the compressor output will likely become distorted.

 ### 4.5 Selection of electronic components